 Oil Will Breakdown

-Oil breakdown happens over time regardless of whether the car is being used or not.
+Oil breakdown happens over time regardless of whether the car is being used.
 Changing the oil every three or six months is recommended, depending on the oil type.

 Synthetic oils generally don’t need to be changed as often as conventional oils because they don’t break down quickly.
-When it comes to oil change during the pandemic, it is crucial to change the oil based on the recommended time interval, not mileage.
+Regarding oil change during the pandemic, it is crucial to change it based on the recommended time interval, not mileage.
 Look at the oil sticker that is on the windshield.
 It will have a distance limit and a due date.

 Luxury cars such as Mercedes-Benz and BMW have much longer service intervals, typically over 10,000 miles.
 These manufacturers monitor the condition of the oil and display a warning on the dashboard when the oil needs to be replaced.
-If you are not sure when you need to change your engine oil, call your closest dealer or mechanic and ask for their advice.
+If you are unsure when to change your engine oil, call your closest dealer or mechanic and ask for their advice.

 Getting your car back on the road after quarantine

-A car, truck, or SUV needs to be maintained even during quarantine when the vehicle is not in use.
+A car, truck, or SUV must be maintained even during quarantine when the vehicle is not in use.
 If it is not, you better get your jumper cables ready or get that jump box fully charged.
-If basic maintenance is ignored, the battery may drain, rotors may rust, fluids can leak, and other issues can develop, resulting in costly repairs down the road.
+If basic maintenance is ignored, the battery may drain, rotors may rust, fluids can leak, and other issues can develop, resulting in costly repairs.

 While keeping the car parked in the garage or driveway for weeks is okay, following these simple steps can help keep your vehicle in excellent condition.
-Before you get your car back on the road, it is also important to check fluid levels.
+Before you get your car back on the road, checking fluid levels is important.

 Check engine oil level.